 We provide innovative solutions for new end-use applications.
-Metallurgists and application engineering, manufacturing, design and marketing specialists are involved in the development of custom extrusion solutions for unique applications to meet the needs of the electronics, aerospace, automotive, mass transit, bridge decking, telecommunications, and solar/renewable energy industries, and nearly every other market.
+Metallurgists and application engineering, manufacturing, design and marketing specialists are involved in the development of custom extrusion solutions for unique applications to meet the needs of the electronics, automotive, mass transit, bridge decking, telecommunications, and solar/renewable energy industries, and nearly every other market.

 Sapa Extrusion has extrusion presses throughout the U.S. and Canada.
 Our expert team is ready to assist you with custom solutions for unique applications, employing the latest technology for the design and manufacture of extrusion tooling, and is available with everything you need to go from drawing board to finished product.

 Aluminum alloys can have very different mechanical, physical and corrosion properties, and very different behaviors in terms of welding, forming, machining, etc. are concerned.
 Talk to our experts to find out if 1100 aluminum, a different 1xxx series alloy, or a custom alloy will satisfy the requirements of your project.